 Educational Talent Search is a postsecondary outreach program designed to motivate middle and high school level students to stay in school while encouraging their pursuit of postsecondary education.
-This program provides academic, career, financial, and personal counseling to 600 eligible participants attending eight targeted schools in the DeKalb County Public School System.
-Educational Talent Search also serves interested secondary school dropouts in DeKalb County by referring them to local agencies that specialized in assisting them in re-entering the educational system to complete their education.
+This program provides academic, career, financial and personal counseling to 583 eligible participants attending eight targeted schools in the DeKalb County Public School System.
+Educational Talent Search also serves interested secondary school dropouts in DeKalb County by referring them to local agencies that specialize in assisting them in re-entering the educational system to complete their education.

 - You are 11-27 years old

 - You have a need for project services